Mechatronics Department safety

 about a purchase:

-conform to a higher standard of impact resistance
+conform to a higher standard of impact resistanceand durability than regular eyewear for both

-standards established by ANSI (the private, nonprofit, American
+were established by ANSI (the private, nonprofit, American National

 protective eye wear conforming to ANSI Z87.1 must be worn by every